KatiaKozlova/grammar-analysis/README.md

 ![downloading](/static/site_3.png)
 <br>
-Choose one option, press `Submit` button and selected files will be downloaded to your computer.
+Choose one option and press `Submit` button.<br>
+Selected files will be downloaded to your computer.

 ### Requirements: